Shortest Path – Python

 print shortestpath(graph,'a','b')

-You’ll see I turned the example in wikipedia into a graph for the test case in the code above.
+As you can see I turned the example in wikipedia into a graph for the test case in the code above:

-I found this useful about how to represent and process graphs in python: http://www.python.org/doc/essays/graphs.html.
+I also found this useful about how to represent and process graphs in python: http://ftp.ntua.gr/mirror/python/doc/essays/graphs.html.
 I think this was written by Guido himself.

 There’s a bunch of interesting implementations on the web, including two here.
-More elegant, but it took me a while to understand them.
+Faster and more elegant perhaps, but it took me a little longer to understand them.

 Hey there,